Things to Do in Buenos Aires

 I want to help you make the most of your visit to Buenos Aires, the city that never sleeps.

-Note: San Telmo is a tango-filled neighborhood.
-It's not uncommon to find dancers putting on short performances for tourists, where you can even film them.
-What's more, they might want to teach you some steps.
-For this reason, it's important to give them a small tip as a token of appreciation and respect for their art.
+Note: San Telmo is a neighborhood full of tango, and it is not uncommon to find dancers giving small performances for tourists, where it will even be possible to film them, and even more, they might want to teach you some steps.
+For this reason, it is important to give them a small tip as a sign of appreciation and respect for their art.

 San Telmo Market